pkgcore/pkgcore/doc/dev-notes/framework/intro.rst

 want to add the deps, too much work".
 Regarding work, use indirection.

 virtual/toolchain-c
-  metapkg (glep37) that expands out (dependant on arch) into whatever is required to do building of c sources virtual/toolchain-c++ same thing, just c++
+  metapkg (glep37) that expands out (dependent on arch) into whatever is required to do building of c sources virtual/toolchain-c++ same thing, just c++